INTRODUCTION

 4. Finally, the Grammatico-historical analysis.
 The historical-grammatical analysis is a hermeneutical method that attempts to discover the authors’ original intended meaning in the scriptures; that represents its history, location, and biblical origin of the text, Acts 11:27-30; Acts 18:1-2.

 5. Conclusion: Most universities, colleges, and even preaching schools; teach one or all of these hermeneutical methods in their course or program curriculum.
-What is lacking in most Learning Institutions is training in the development and practical applications using these approaches in one's study and understanding of the Holy Scriptures.
-You are undergoing a “crash course” right now: studying and understanding the scriptures.
+What is lacking in most Learning Institutions is training in the development and practical applications of using these approaches in one's study and understanding of the Holy Scriptures.
+You are undergoing a “crash course”: studying and understanding the scriptures.
 Please stay with me; this will all come together before we conclude this lesson.

 D. The thief’s life and death.
 The thief lived and died under the Mosaic age or dispensation, the Law of Moses.
 He was responsible for living by the “terms of righteousness” given under that age.
 Observe--

 1. Jesus teaching.
-The Lord outlined what those terms were in His discussion with a lawyer.
+The Lord outlined those terms in His discussion with a lawyer.
 Luke wrote: “And, behold, a certain lawyer stood up and tempted him, saying, Master: what shall I do to inherit eternal life?”

 a.
 Jesus said unto him: “What is written in the law?
 How readest thou?”

 b.
-The lawyer answering said: “Thou shalt love the Lord your God with all your heart, and with all your soul, and with all your strength, and your entire mind; and your neighbor as thyself.”
+The lawyer answering said: “Thou shalt love the Lord your God with all your heart, and with all your soul, and with all your strength, and your entire mind, and your neighbor as thyself.”

 c.
 Jesus said unto him: “Thou hast answered right: this do, and thou shalt live.”

 d.
-But lawyer, willing to justify himself, said unto Jesus: “And who is my neighbor?”
+But the lawyer, willing to justify himself, said unto Jesus: “And who is my neighbor?”
 Jesus was prompted to tell the story of the “Good Samaritan.”

 2. The Good Samaritan.
 “And Jesus answering said: A certain man went down from Jerusalem to Jericho, and fell among thieves, which stripped him of his raiment, and wounded him, and departed, leaving him half dead.”
 He continued--